Wally: Batched Private Nearest Neighbor Search at Scale: Optimizing Communication using SHE

-At a high level, each client query (real or fake), in addition to the clusters, also includes a query embedding.
-However, these embeddings preserve the semantic meaning of the original data and contain sensitive information about it.
-Recent research has shown that embeddings can reveal up to 92$\%$ of the original data~\cite{DBLP:conf/emnlp/MorrisKSR23}.
-Therefore, the client cannot directly send them to the server.
-Consequently, the client will first encrypt this embedding using SHE.
-To maintain anonymity, for each real query , the client must generate a new SHE encryption of the query embedding.
+At a high level, instead of sending only the closest centroids, each client query (real or fake) includes the query embedding.
+An immediate problem with this approach is that these embeddings preserve the semantic meaning of the original data while also containing sensitive information about it.
+Recent work has shown that embeddings can reveal up to 92$\%$ of the original data~\cite{DBLP:conf/emnlp/MorrisKSR23}.
+Therefore, the client cannot send the embedding to the server in plaintext.
+Instead, the client first encrypts this embedding using SHE.
+To maintain anonymity, for each real query, the client generates a new SHE encryption of the query embedding.
 Similarly, for each fake query, the client generates a new encryption using a fake value.

-We rely on vectorized, RLWE-based SHE described in Section~\ref{sec:background} to hide a query embedding.
-At a high level, the client sends an SHE encryption of its embedding to the server, and the server homomorphically (under encryption) computes similarity scores between the query embedding and all the embeddings in the nearest cluster.
+We rely on vectorized, RLWE-based SHE described in \autoref{sec:background} to hide a query embedding.
+At a high level, the client sends an SHE encryption of its embedding to the server, and the server homomorphically computes similarity scores between the query embedding and all the embeddings in the nearest cluster.
 The server then returns encrypted scores to the client.

-SHE computation is inherently expensive; we utilize various techniques to make similarity computation efficient.
+Looking ahead, the server will need to compute many encrypted cosine similarity scores via SHE dot-products.
+We apply the \emph{diagonal encoding} of Halevi and Shoup~\cite{DBLP:conf/crypto/HaleviS18} in order to efficiently compute these dot-products under SHE: we organize each cluster into square matrices (slices), then encode these matrices as plaintext vectors according to their diagonals (\autoref{fig:pec}).

-\paragraph{Server database.} Recall that the server database is divided into K clusters.
+\textbf{Server database.} Recall that the server database is divided into $K$ clusters.
 Each cluster consists of at most $N'$ embeddings.
-For simplicity, we assume that for a given cluster $C_i$, the dataset is represented as a cube $D_{C_i}$ of dimensions $N'/d \times d \times d$, recall that $d$ is the embedding size.
-Each cube consists of $N'/d$ slices, each of which is a matrix of dimensions $d \times d$, and each column within a slice is an embedding.
-Denote elements of $i$'th embedding as $e_i= [e_i^{0},\cdots, e_i^{d-1}] $.
-For now, we assume that the plaintext dimension size $n=d$ and each diagonal within a slice is a separate plaintext.
-That is each slice is represented as $d$ plaintexts vectors, and $j$'th vector consists of entries $p_j=[e_0^{j}, e_1^{j+1}, e_2^{j+2}, \cdots, e_{d-1}^{j+d-1}]$.
-This means each plaintext vector consists of a single index from each embedding in a slice in increments of one.
-The client encrypts the query embedding $\hat{q}=[q^0,q^1,\cdots,q^{d-1}]$ in a single SHE ciphertext.
+For simplicity, we assume that for a given cluster $C_i$, the dataset is represented as a cube $D_{C_i}$ of dimensions $\lceil N'/d \rceil \times d \times d$, where $d$ is the embedding dimension.
+Each cube consists of $\lceil N'/d \rceil$ slices, each of which is a matrix of dimensions $d \times d$, and each column within a slice is an embedding.
+Denote elements of $j$-th embedding as $e_j= [e_j^{0},\cdots, e_j^{d-1}] $.
+For now, we assume that the plaintext dimension $n=d$ and each diagonal within a slice is a separate plaintext.
+That is, each slice contains $d$ plaintext vectors, and the $j$-th vector consists of entries